 From high school, Gardner entered the University of Toronto, which was a magnet for actors in those days, thanks to the Hart House Theatre, often considered the cradle of Canadian theatre.
 The Hart House Theatre started in 1919, and in the 1920s it was common to see stage and screen actors like Raymond Massey or David Manners on its stage.
 In the 1930s, a very young Lloyd Bochner appeared in The Snow Queen and Johnny Wayne and Frank Schuster were regulars in the annual follies.
 But starting in the 1940s, and particularly after the Second World War, theatre in Canada began to grow.
 Over the next 20 or 25 years the Hart House would be home to actors like William Hutt, Charmion King, Don Harron, Kate Reid, Donald Sutherland and Ted Follows.
 Later they would become film directors, but Norman Jewison and Arthur Hiller spent their earlier years at Hart House as well, as did producer Lorne Michaels.
 And so it was into this world that Gardner began to learn his craft.
 Under the direction of the legendary Robert Gill, he played Othello, Macbeth and Marc Anthony.
 He played Constantine opposite Kate Reid in the Chekhov play The Seagull.
 In 1949 he joined the Straw Hat Players, a company of students that toured the Muskoka area in the summer months and returned for three more seasons.
 It was now the early 1950s, and Gardner was well on his way along his chosen path.

-Dr. David Emmett Gardner died in Toronto following a long decline in his health, spending his last 8 years at an assisted-living facility.
+Dr. David Emmett Gardner was 91 when he died in Toronto following a long decline in his health, spending his last 8 years at an assisted-living facility.

 Also see: David Gardner’s Filmography.